 - Optional: mayonnaise

-The possibilities with these fries are truly endless.
-Here are a few fun ideas for making these French fries unforgettable:
+Feel free to add your own additional toppings, but here are a few fun ideas for making these French fries unforgettable:

 - Aioli: Drizzle on a simple homemade aioli, some chopped parsley, and a little crushed red pepper flakes for some heat.